mariobriggs/spark/external/kafka-newconsumer/README.md

 ### Issues noted with Kafka 0.9.0 Consumer API
  - KafkaConsumer.poll(0) does not return any records when consumer offset is set to a position where data is available.
 Only poll(700) worked on my local Mac
  - KafkaConsumer.position() seen to not return, when called very frequently at intervals below 200 ms
+ - TopicPartition class is not Serializable, hence issues arise when serializing/deserialing DirectKafkaInputDStream.
+Opened issue in [Kafka JIRA](https://issues.apache.org/jira/browse/KAFKA-3029) and issued PR.
+Looks like it will get fixed :-)